mlin/gfabase/README.md

 ### Segment mappings

-`gfabase load` currently understands two forms of linear mappings to make each segment discoverable by `gfabase sub --reference`,
+`gfabase load` currently understands two forms of linear mappings to make each segment discoverable by `gfabase sub --range`,

 1. The [rGFA tags](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md) `SN:Z` and `SO:i` are present *and* the segment sequence length is known (from given sequence or `LN:i`)
 2. Segment tag `rr:Z` giving a browser-style range like `rr:Z:chr1:2,345-6,789`

-Notice that with `gfabase sub --reference --radius-bp N` you can usually extract the relevant subgraph given any segment with a "close enough" mapping.

 Soon we plan to make it easy to source the ranges directly from a mapper run on the segment sequences.
 Please send ideas.

+### Subgraph cutpoints

+Using `gfabase sub` to extract a set or range of segments, we often want to get their "neighborhood" too, without loading in the whole connected component.
+The `.gfab` has an index of *cutpoints*: loosely, segments with no possible detours around them to get from one end of the chromosome to the other.
+These are natural boundaries for local subgraph extraction:

+* `--cutpoints 1` finds the subgraph connected to the command-line segments *without* crossing any cutpoint
+* `--cutpoints N` finds the subgraph connected while crossing *at most N-1* cutpoints
+* `--cutpoints N --cutpoints-nt L` *id.* but only cutpoint segments at least *L* nucleotides long count toward *N*

+*Fine print: you may get a bit more than you asked for; because the cutpoints are precomputed from an undirected segment graph, some repeat and inversion motifs are considered possible detours that aren't actually.*

 ### Building from source